 The images below are samples from each category of severity.

 Alerts are only issued for extremes of temperature.

 When the temperature is expected to be higher than 30’c during the day and/or not fall below 20’c at night.

-When the temperature is expected to remain below 2’c during the daytime and/or the average temperature is below 0’c for more than 24 hours.
+When the temperature is expected to remain below 3’c during the daytime and/or the mean temperature is below 0’c for more than 24 hours.

-When the night time temperature is expected to fall below -8’c during the winter period and below -4’c during the autumn and spring.
+When the night time temperature is expected to fall below -4’c during the winter period and below -2’c during the autumn and spring.

-A gardeners frost alert will be issued during the warm season between May 1st and September the 31st if the night time temperature is expected to fall to 2’c or below.
+A gardeners frost alert will be issued during the warm season between May 1st and September the 31st if the night time temperature is expected to fall to 3’c or below.

-These are issued for non severe weather but when the conditions may still cause a few disruptions to outdoor events and activities as well as a few minor travel disruptions or delays.
+These are issued for very limited or extremely localised severe weather.
+The conditions may still cause a few disruptions to outdoor events and activities as well as a few travel disruptions or delays.

-Weather types can include: Large Waves, Storm Surge, Flooding, Heavy Rainfall, Thunderstorms, Snow, High Winds (up to 50mph), Ice/Black Ice and Fog.
+Weather types can include: Ice/Black Ice, Fog, Large Waves, Storm Surge, Flooding, Heavy Rainfall, Thunderstorms, Snow, Squalls, High Winds reaching up to 50mph between 1st May and 30th September, and up to 65mph from 1st October until the 30th Ice/Black Ice and Fog.